RobertBurrellDonkin/library-management-system/README.md

 this solution requires Java 17.
 It is expected to run on later versions but has only been tested on Java 17.

+This document tries to keep close to the structure outlined in the submission instructions.

 ## How To Run
 The solution is a conventional Spring Boot 3 microservice and can be run in the usual way.
 Profiles are used to allow authentication variations.

+By default, the microservice will start on port 8080 but this can be changed using the usual mechanisms

 ### Without JWT Authorization